 Clemens.
-My address is Redacted - Privacy Act ,
+My address isRedacted - Privacy Act

-here in St. Louis, Missouri.
 Thank you for your patient attention, and for finally committing the Department of Energy to being accessible to the public by holding these nationwide hearings.
 We in St. Louis have been waiting a long time.